- Late July to early August each year

 Overview: A fair and rodeo is an Old West tradition, and the one in Eagle County is no exception.
 The Eagle County Fair has been ongoing each year for 70 years!
 New events are added and older events spruced up, for an ever-changing experience.

 When: Late July to early August each year.
-This year it will take place July 25th to 28th, 2018.

 Where: Eagle County Fairgrounds